< /> < />

 On the flip side, though, the diet promotes the concept that all carbs should be avoided.

-Contrary to this idea, there’s evidence that including more whole grains and other fibre-rich carbs in your diet could actually promote weight loss [9].
+Contrary to this idea, there’s evidence that including more whole grains and other fibre-rich carbs in your diet could promote weight loss [9].
 This is because fibre slows down digestion and makes you feel fuller, potentially reducing the urge to overeat.

 As well, the lack of variety may be challenging for some to stick to.